 “I just found out.
 You know, I’ve never believed in that mumbo jumbo.
-If only one of them was saying it, I wouldn’t take it seriously.
+If only one of them was saying it, wouldn’t give it a second thought.
 How is it possible that without discussing it with each other, mom and Thomas are basically saying the same thing?
 They’re not prone to overreacting.
-In fact, they’re two of the strongest people I know.”
+In fact, they’re two of the most level-headed people I know.”

 “You’re starting to scare me Joshua!
 Now, I’m wondering what Nicole did with that blood she took from me,” blurted Rachel.